 - 6. BUDGET SECTION.
-No more than the amounts and expenditure items specified in the Project Description and Activity Budget, Exhibit A to this Contract, which is attached hereto and incorporated herein by this reference in Section 3, may be spent for the separate cost categories specified in Exhibit A without written approval of the County. - 7.
+No more than the amounts and expenditure items specified in the Exhibit A, Project Description and Activity Budget, to this Contract, which is attached hereto and incorporated herein by this reference in Section 3, may be spent for the separate cost categories specified in the Exhibit A without written approval of the County. - 7.
 SOURCE AND APPROPRIATION OF FUNDS.
-The County's obligation is payable only and solely from funds appropriated through the HUD and, for the purpose of this Contract.
+The County's obligation is payable only and solely from funds appropriated through HUD, and for the purpose of this Contract.
 All funds are appropriated every fiscal year beginning July 1.
-In the event this Contract extends into succeeding fiscal years and funds have not been appropriated, this Contract will automatically terminate as of June 30 of the current fiscal year.
-The County will endeavor to notify the Operating Agency in writing within ten (10) days of receipt of non-appropriation notice. - 8.
+In the event that this Contract extends into succeeding fiscal years and funds have not been appropriated, this Contract will automatically terminate as of June 30 of the current fiscal year.
+The County will endeavor to notify the Operating Agency in writing within ten (10) days of receipt of the non-appropriation notice. - 8.
 COMPLIANCE WITH LAWS.
-All parties agree to be bound by all applicable Federal, State, and local laws, ordinances regulations and directives as they pertain to the performance of this Contract.
-This Contract is subject to and incorporates the terms of the Act; 24 CFR Part 570; U.S. Office of Management and Budget (OMB) Circulars A-110 and A-122; OMB Circular A-133 Compliance Supplement and the County Auditor-Controller Contract Accounting and Administration Handbook.
-The Catalog of Federal Domestic Assistance
+All parties agree to be bound by all applicable Federal, State, and local laws, ordinances, regulations, and directives as they pertain to the performance of this Contract.
+This Contract is subject to and incorporates the terms of the Act; 24 CFR Part 570; 2 CFR Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, Executive Order 12372; the County Auditor-Controller Contract Accounting and Administration Handbook; and all amendments or successor laws, regulations, or guidelines thereto (hereinafter called the "Laws, Regulations and Guidelines").
+The Operating Agency has, and shall maintain, copies of the Laws, Regulations and Guidelines.
+Furthermore, the Operating Agency acknowledges that it has read and understands the Laws, Regulations and Guidelines.